jxjck/dokkai/README.md

 # Dokkai
 Language learning web app.
-Users can create and review flashcards (custom or pre-made, scheduled with FSRS algorithm), study grammar concepts with examples, get new generated practice sentences and make flashcards out of them, and use a kana guesser game with high scores for each account.
+Users can create and review flashcards (custom or pre-made), study grammar concepts with examples, generate practice sentences and make flashcards out of them, and use a kana guessing game.
 There are also profiles, XP, and leaderboards.
-Built with Flask and SQL with the front end using HTML/CSS/JS and Bootstrap stuff for styling.

 ![Dokkai screenshot 1](images/dokkai1.png)
 ![Dokkai screenshot 2](images/dokkai2.png)
 ![Dokkai screenshot 3](images/dokkai3.png)